S-a-m-K/cyclistic_case_study/README.md

 - Members often use stations near residential and commercial areas

-- Casuals use the bike sharing company more often on weekends and more in the spring than in the winter
+- Casual riders use the bike sharing company more often on weekends and more in the spring than in the winter

-- Casuals ride less frequently but for longer distances
+- Casual riders ride less frequently but for longer distances

-- Casuals often use recreational areas as starting and ending stations
+- Casual riders often use recreational areas as starting and ending stations

 # **Act**

-Now that the differences between members and casual riders have been clearly identified and we now know that casuals use the bikes more for leisure activities, it is important to consider how to design a membership specifically for casual users.
+Now that the differences between members and casual riders have been clearly identified and we now know that casual riders use the bikes more for leisure activities, it is important to consider how to design a membership specifically for casual users.

 For example, this could look like this: